Giovanni Bottesini: The Paganini of the double bass

-Bottesini was widely acclaimed, and his virtuosic skill in the bass paralleled that of Paganini himself on the violin.
-Because of the contributions of Bottesini (along with those of Sperger and Dragonetti) to bass technique, many have come to view the double bass as a diverse and versatile instrument.
-Most notably there are many virtuoso bass players who draw inspiration from the early renaissance of the double bass.
+Giovanni Bottesini was widely acclaimed, and his virtuosic skill on the double bass has often been compared to that of Niccolò Paganini on the violin.
+Owing to the contributions of Bottesini, as well as Johannes Matthias Sperger and Domenico Dragonetti, the double bass came to be increasingly regarded as a versatile and expressive instrument.

 Bottesini's bass was said to be a unique instrument with a remarkable sound.
 It was built by Carlo Antonio Testore in 1716.
 The instrument was owned by several unknown bass players.
 It nearly met its end in the 1830s as it sat backstage in a marionette theater in Milan.
 Bottesini purchased the Testore in 1838 for 900 lire.
 The Testore bass was later converted back to a four-stringed instrument, and then to a three.
 Eventually, it was changed back to a four-string configuration and is now in the possession of a private collector in Japan.